 All other connectors (power, alarm, etc) must be firmly located and pushed into their corresponding mating sockets, with fastening screws tightened securely.

-Neither the TTA nor the RMC are considered field repairable.
+Neither the TTA, RMC or PF are considered field repairable.
 Should it be considered that any unit may be faulty through diagnosis, they should be replaced - or returned to RFI for repair.

 18. Frequently Asked Questions (FAQ)